-Turn on radio or tv to get the latest emergency information if possible, and stay indoors until it is safe to do so.
-Stay out of damaged buildings, and watch out for downed electricity power lines.
+Turn on the radio or television to get the latest emergency information if possible and stay indoors until it is safe to do so.
+Stay out of damaged buildings and watch out for downed electricity power lines.
 Give first aid if required and only use the telephone for emergency calls.

 The cloud that forms a deadly tornado is called a “supercell” cloud.

 The fastest winds on Earth occur inside tornadoes.

 EF-5 tornadoes can have wind gusts of over 322 km (200 miles) per hour.